streamwhite/json-translated-ai/features-log/full-workflow.md

 ## Overview

-The translation system now supports both single-file and multi-file structures with automatic detection, concurrent processing, intelligent template matching, and updated keys handling.
+The translation system now supports both single-file and multi-file structures with automatic detection, concurrent processing, intelligent template matching, updated keys handling, and robust progress tracking with proper cleanup.

+## Key Features

-## Updated Keys Feature
+### Updated Keys Feature

-The system now supports marking keys as updated in template files using `__updated_keys__` arrays.
+The system supports marking keys as updated in template files using `__updated_keys__` arrays.
 When a key is marked as updated, it will be re-translated in all target language files, even if it already exists.

+### Progress Tracking & Spinner Management

+- **Multi-level Progress Tracking**: Language-level, batch-level, and translation-level progress indicators
+- **Spinner Cleanup**: Automatic cleanup of translation spinners to prevent stuck progress indicators
+- **Concurrent Processing**: Parallel processing with semaphore-based concurrency control
+- **Template-Driven Cache**: Cache application follows template structure for systematic processing

 ### Usage Example